 If we accept that there is such a thing as 'The Marvel Age' then we need to define it's beginning and end.
 The beginning is easy - November 1961, when the first issue of 'The Fantastic Four' was published.
 This series would set the tone for all Marvel comics to come and revolutionise the way that superhero comics were created.
 Until this point superhero comics had been straightforward stories for children in which unambiguously heroic characters fought evil together, never doubting their own mission or disagreeing with each other.
 The Fantastic Four were very different.
 They were a team of characters who argued with each other constantly, got angry about their fate, behaved selfishly, and generally acted like normal human beings.

 The inspiration to write a comic like this apparently came from Stan Lee's wife Joan.
-When Stan Lee was told by his publisher to write a superhero team book, to compete with DC's Justice League of League, he was already thinking of quitting the business.
+When Stan Lee was told by his publisher to write a superhero team book, to compete with DC's Justice League of America, he was already thinking of quitting the business.
 Joan told him "Why donít you do one book the way you want to do it?
 The worst thatíll happen, heíll fire you, but you want to quit anyway.
 At least youíll have gotten it out of your system."
 He took her advice, and together with Jack Kirby changed the medium forever.

 It's clear from that first issue that this was a very different sort of comic book story, and Lee expanded his idea of portraying "The world outside your window" with all the series that he would go on to co-create, notably The Incredbile Hulk, The Avengers and The X-Men with Jack Kirby and Spider-Man and Doctor Strange with Steve Ditko.
 These stories would in turn inspire future generations of writers and artists, and force DC and other companies to come up with their own more emotionally interesting stories in order to compete.